-On November 17, 2003, the Government of Québec paid public tribute to 23 persons in recognition of their acts of good citizenship in 2002.
-The Tribute to Good Citizenship ceremony was held in the Legislative Council Chamber of the main Parliament Building, presided over by the Minister of Relations avec les citoyens et de l'Immigration, Michelle Courchesne, who awarded 7 medals and 16 honourable citations.
+On March 7, 2005, the Government of Québec paid public tribute to 10 persons in recognition of their acts of good citizenship in 2003.
+The Tribute to Good Citizenship ceremony was held in the Legislative Council Chamber of the main Parliament Building, presided over by the Minister of Justice, Yvon Marcoux, who awarded 6 medals and 4 honourable citations.

 The recipients were also given a lapel pin, which is a miniature replica of the medal.

 The acts of good citizenship highlighted at the 20th Tribute to Good Citizenship ceremony were divided into categories.